 The Company will pay all costs of soliciting these proxies.
 In addition, some of our officers and employees may solicit proxies by telephone or in person.
 We will reimburse brokers for the expenses they incur in forwarding the proxy materials to you.
-The Company has retained Georgeson LLC to assist us with solicitation for a minimum fee of \$13,500, plus reimbursement for out-of-pocket expenses.
-Additional fees may be incurred based on the scope of outreach and engagement services conducted by Georgeson on behalf of the Company.
+We may also retain an independent proxy solicitation firm to assist in the solicitation of proxies.

-Notice of Annual Meeting of Stockholders and iRobot 2022 Proxy Statement
+Notice of Annual Meeting of Stockholders and iRobot 2024 Proxy Statement